 Evidence and reflection

-One way of doing this is through implementing regular Lesson Study lessons.
+One way of doing this is through regular Lesson Study lessons.

-You may wish to develop this approach across your cluster of schools in order to share innovations and developments more widely.
+You may wish to develop this approach across your setting or, in order to share innovations and developments more widely, work with other settings.